majafrankowska/majafrankowska/README.md

 - 👋 Hi, I’m Maja Frankowska
-- 👀 I’m interested in Frontend, Backend and Cybersecurity
+- 👀 I’m interested in Software Development and Cybersecurity
 - 🌃 I’m currently learning Python, SQL and Web development
 - 📚 I'm doing a Computer Science Bachealor degree at PJATK
 - 📫 I'm open to new job oppurtunities and project collaborations